jsdealy/latin/miscellae/guideToLatinConversation.md

 vocabulary it is necessary that the pupil be able to give the Latin word in answer to the English word.
-This exercise may be taken up once a week with profit, by having the pupils interro- gate each other on some particular subject desig- nated in advance by the professor.
-The proper accentuation of every Latin word should be in- sisted on from the first lesson.
-A habit of pro- nouncing words badly is corrected only with great difficulty.
+This exercise may be taken up once a week with profit, by having the pupils interrogate each other on some particular subject designated in advance by the professor.
+The proper accentuation of every Latin word should be insisted on from the first lesson.
+A habit of pronouncing words badly is corrected only with great difficulty.

 (6.)
 In the fifth class, the vocabulary may be